Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Riemannian Orbifold Background

-We can again use the fact that isometries between Riemannian manifolds intertwine the Hodge Laplacians along with the compatibility condition on orbifold charts to conclude that $\Delta^p(\omega)$ is well-defined on $\O$. \end{itemize} \end{defn}
+We can again use the fact that isometries between Riemannian manifolds intertwine the Hodge Laplacians along with the compatibility condition on orbifold charts to conclude that $\Delta^p(\omega)$ is well-defined on $\O$. \end{enumerate} \end{defn}

 \begin{remark} The results in the present work apply to both orientable and nonorientable orbifolds and manifolds.
-For clarity we note the following: \begin{itemize} \item In what follows the notation $d V_{M}$ indicates the Riemannian volume element in the orientable case, and the Riemannian density in the nonorientable case. \item The codifferential operator on a Riemannian manifold is a differential operator and can be expressed in terms of the Hodge-$*$ operator in any orientable neighborhood by the expression
+In what follows the notation $d V_{M}$ indicates the Riemannian volume element in the orientable case, and the Riemannian density in the nonorientable case. \end{remark}